Intake of Sugar

-You’ve worked out for days or even weeks on end.
-It’s been endless hard work, and you’ve hardly skipped a step in terms of your fitness regime.
-But alas, after all, you put in, the results aren’t forthcoming.
 What are you doing wrong?
 Well, our Personal Trainer San Diego experts believe it may have something to do with how much sugar you take.
-It comes with a host of undesirable side effects and may get in the way as it’s not the best fuel for your body.
+As a hidden ingredient in many foods, sugar not only has impacts on your health like increasing the chances of diabetes but it also gets in the way of healthy eating by not being the best fuel for your body.
 Today, we unpack the dangers of too much sugar on your weight loss and workout goals.
 Let’s get started.

 What is sugar?

-First, before we go any further, we should define what this famous substance that needs no introduction truly is.
-Sugar is essentially a form of carbohydrate that’s soluble and sweet-tasting.
-It can occur naturally or artificially, in simple or complex forms.
+It can occur naturally in wholesome foods like fruits, or artificially, in simple or complex forms.
 Simple sugars are easily broken down by the body and consist of single-chain molecules.

 They are also referred to as monosaccharides in some contexts, which means sugar in its simplest form i.e. it cannot break down into anything simpler.
 Simple sugars include: